 Big outdoor movie screens tend to be heavy and difficult for one person to set up and move around, but that doesn't mean you have to settle for a small screen if you don't have anyone to help.
 The Khomo Gear Portable Projection Screen is remarkably lightweight at less than 12 pounds, easy to set up, and isn't difficult to move around at all, even if you're working by yourself.
 It's so lightweight that it's actually a little unstable, but it comes with stakes and tie-downs you can use to secure it in place even if the wind starts blowing.

 This screen features a lightweight freestanding frame that leverages tension rods to stretch the screen tight and remove wrinkles.
 The screen's robust nylon material is thin enough to support both front and rear projection.
-However, it doesn't do well in front projection situations if there's any ambient light shining from behind, so either use it in a rear projection setup or place it against a wall to block ambient light.
+However, it doesn't do well in front projection situations if there's any ambient light—such as light from outdoor string lights—shining from behind, so we recommend either using it in a rear projection setup or placing it against a wall to block ambient light.

 Screen attaches with Velcro